OF NEW JERSEY (NPANJ)

 JOEL E. MORGAN, Ph.D., ABPP-CN

-Dr. Joel E. Morgan earned his Master's degree in school psychology from Fairleigh Dickinson University and Ph.D. in clinical psychology from the Graduate Faculty, New School for Social Research (1986).
-In 1998 he was certified by the American Board of Professional Psychology (ABPP) in Clinical Neuropsychology.
+Dr. Joel E. Morgan earned his Master's degree in school psychology from Fairleigh Dickinson University and his Ph.D. in clinical psychology from the Graduate Faculty, New School for Social Research (1986).
+In 1998, he was certified by the American Board of Professional Psychology (ABPP) in Clinical Neuropsychology.
 Dr. Morgan has also been awarded board certification in the new ABPP subspecialty of Pediatric Neuropsychology, the first in NJ with that credential.

 Contributions to the Field of Neuropsychology

 Dr. Morgan has over 75 peer-reviewed publications including book chapters, journal articles and invited presentations on the subjects of ethics in Neuropsychology, a variety of Neuropsychological and psychiatric disorders in children and adults, and forensic practice issues.
 He is the Senior Editor of the Textbook of Clinical Neuropsychology, co-edited with Dr. Joe Ricker (the second edition of the book was published in 2018).
 He co-edited the Neuropsychology of Malingering Casebook with Dr. Jerry Sweet, which includes contributions by the world's leading Forensic Neuropsychologists.
 Dr. Morgan also published the Casebook of Clinical Neuropsychology, co-edited with Drs.
 Ida Sue Baron and Joe Ricker, as a compilation of both classic and unique cases seen within the field.
 In addition, Dr. Morgan is a past member of the Board of Directors of the American Board of Clinical Neuropsychology (AACN), an active consultant for numerous professional sports programs regarding concussion and performance-enhancing substances, and he is a reviewer for 13 professional journals.